-The Risk of Disease Introduction from New Stock and Semen is Controlled The risk of introducing diseases or disease-causing agents of significant importance through stock and semen is minimised and stock and semen are sourced in compliance with biosecurity requirements and Australian law.
+Standard 4.2 The Risk of Disease Introduction from New Stock and Semen is Controlled The risk of introducing diseases or disease-causing agents of significant importance through stock and semen is minimised and stock and semen are sourced in compliance with biosecurity requirements and Australian law.

-A. Do you have policies and procedures in place to ensure that introduced stock and semen comply with biosecurity requirements under Australian law as outlined in the National Farm Biosecurity Manual for Pork Production, version 2.1 18 requirements?
+A. Do you have policies and procedures in place to ensure that introduced stock and semen comply with biosecurity requirements under Australian law as outlined in the National Farm Biosecurity Manual for Pork Production, version 3 18 requirements?
 Yes No Diary/WIs Purchased Semen Records Purchased Stock Records Semen suppliers: B. Do you inspect all introduced stock for signs of disease on arrival?
-Yes No Diary/Welfare Checklist Introduced Stock Record - PigPass/Invoices/ Delivery Dockets C. Is introduced breeding stock of unknown health status or with a health status less than that of the herd even if sourced in compliance with the APIQ standards, quarantined?
-Yes No No On-farm Biosecurity Plan Diary/Welfare Checklist Written Veterinary Instructions Is the quarantine period the minimum period specified in the piggery's on-farm Biosecurity Plan and/or Herd Health Plan, developed in consultation with the farm's veterinarian?
-OR Is the quarantine period at least 30 days if no veterinary direction to Yes No the contrary has been obtained?
+Yes No Diary/Welfare Checklist Introduced Stock Record - PigPass/Invoices/ Delivery Dockets C. Is introduced breeding stock of unknown health status or with a health status less than that of the herd even if sourced in compliance with the APIQè standards, quarantined?
+Yes Yes No On-farm Biosecurity Plan Diary/Welfare Checklist Written Veterinary Instructions Is the quarantine period the minimum period specified in the piggery's on-farm Biosecurity Plan and/or Herd Health Plan, developed in consultation with the farm's veterinarian?
+OR Is the quarantine period at least 30 Yes No days if no veterinary direction to the contrary has been obtained?
 D. Are on-farm quarantine facilities for introduced stock in accordance with the documented biosecurity protocols consulted with the herd veterinarian?
 Yes No On-farm Biosecurity Plan Written Veterinary Instructions

-18 This manual can be found on the Animal Health Australia website (www.animalhealthaustralia.com.au).
+18 This manual can be found on the Animal Health Australia Farm Biosecurity website (www.farmbiosecurity.com.au/industry/pigs).

 E. Do you have, for any reason, pigs that are suspected of carrying genetics from introduced stock or semen that did not comply with Australian Law and Biosecurity Requirements?
-No Diary/WIs Are you able to substantiate the origin of all pigs and genetic material used for breeding purposes?
+Yes No Diary/WIs Are you able to substantiate the origin of all pigs and genetic material used for breeding purposes?
 Yes No Record keeping systems to substantiate the origin of all pigs and genetic material used for breeding purposes.
-If you have suspect pigs or genetics: Have you substantiated that these pigs, and/or their genetic materia are not carrying genetics which are not compliant with the APIQè Standards? l, No Have you selected these pigs or their genetic material for breeding?
+If you have suspect pigs or genetics: Have you substantiated that these pigs, and/or their genetic material, are not carrying genetics which are not compliant with the APIQè Standards?
+Yes No Have you selected these pigs or their genetic material for breeding?
 Yes No Have you supplied these pigs, or their genetic material, for breeding?
 Yes No Is all your replacement stock and semen sourced externally for breeding purposes and compliant with the APIQè Standards?"
 Yes No

-Staff are Trained in Emergency Animal Disease Awareness and Follow Biosecurity Procedures Staff are aware of the procedures to identify, manage, and report exotic and endemic diseases.19
+Standard 4.3 Staff are Trained in Emergency Animal Disease Awareness and Follow Biosecurity Procedures Staff are aware of t endemic diseases. the pro cedur es to identify, manage, and report exotic and A. Are the people w pigs aware of exo diseases? , Yes No You have read the '4 steps to keep exotic diseases out' (Refer Section 5.3.2 of this manual) Are they able t signs of ill hea Do they know • Yes No No Exotic animal disease training course records.
+Posters and brochures on exotic animal diseases.

-A. Are the people who work with your pigs aware of exotic and endemic diseases?
-Yes No You have read the '4 steps to keep exotic diseases out' (Refer Section 5.3.2 of this manual) Are they able to recognise the signs of ill health in pigs?
-Yes No Exotic animal disease training course records.
-Posters and brochures on exotic animal Do they know what to do when such signs are seen?
+Do they know what to do when such signs are seen?
 Yes No diseases.
-View the CD - Biosecurity At Your Piggery - Keep Diseases out, 2005.
 Diary - Training Record Phone your veterinarian or the Disease Watch Hotline (1800 675 888) if you suspect an unusual disease in your livestock.